ConnectWithNoor/learning-docker/readme.md

   docker run -it --mount source=my-volume,destination=/app/data ubuntu:22:04
   ```

-  3. We can use **Bind mount method**, by which we can bind the local directory to the container directory which is managed by our operating system and not by Docker VM.
+  3. We can use **Bind mount method**, by which we can bind the local directory to the container directory which is managed by local system and not by Docker VM.

   ```
     docker run -it --mount type=bind source="${PWD}"/local/directory destination=/app/data ubuntu:22:04